 Generally, for the best performance and reliability, network cables are recommended for backhauling—wired backhauling, which is an advantage of mesh Wi-Fi hardware with network ports.
 In this case, a satellite broadcaster can use its entire Wi-Fi bandwidth for front-hauling.

-Simple and standard setup process
+Standard and straightforward setup process

 - If you have another EasyMesh-ready Archer router as a satellite: